Alexoner/dsa/linux/awk.md

 Variables
-- RS: record separator
-- FS: field separator
-- NR: total Number of input Records seen so far, starting with 1. if RS is set to the empty string, then records are separated by sequences consisting of a `<newline>` plus one or more blank lines.
+- `NR`: total Number of input Records seen so far, starting with 1. if RS is set to the empty string, then records are separated by sequences consisting of a `<newline>` plus one or more blank lines.
 - `$n`: extract field, where n is a number starting with 1. `n=0` means the entire record.
+- `RS`: record separator
+- `FS`: field separator

 Using arrays
 All arrays in AWK are `ASSOCIATIVE ARRAYS`, so they allow associating an arbitrary string with another value